CEO salary in a GmbH: How much is a GmbH CEO allowed to earn?

 Introduction

-One way of dealing with any such accusations is certainly the written management contract (Geschäftsführervertrag).
+One way to deal with such accusations is certainly the written Geschäftsführervertrag (management contract).
 With this, entrepreneurs can ensure a clear separation between CEO remuneration and the withdrawal of profits as shareholders.

-This separation is clear, as CEO remuneration is taxed through wage taxes (Lohnsteuer) and profits are taxed through income from capital assets (Kapitalvermögen).
-As a result, profit transfers are also taxed, but the company saves on trade tax (Gewerbesteuer).
+This separation is clear: CEO remuneration is taxed through Lohnsteuer (wage tax), and profits are taxed through income from Kapitalvermögen (capital assets).
+As a result, profit transfers are also taxed, but the company saves on Gewerbesteuer (trade tax).

-Concealed profit distributions are therefore additionally and subsequently offset against the GmbH tax (corporate income tax and trade tax) as soon as they are disclosed.
-Shareholder-managing directors, who hold shares in the company and can participate in determining their salaries, should also ensure that the amount of their salaries correlate with the industry average and are “appropriate”.
+Concealed profit distributions are, therefore, additionally and subsequently offset against the GmbH tax (corporate income tax and trade tax) as soon as they are disclosed.
+Shareholder-managing directors, who hold shares in the company and can participate in determining their salaries, should also ensure that the amount of their wages correlates with the industry average and are “appropriate”.

-In order to assess whether the salary of a shareholder-managing director is appropriate, entrepreneurs should take a close look at the individual items of the total remuneration of their CEO.
-This is done because the salary of the CEO and its appropriateness are verified at the latest during the tax audit (Betriebsprüfung).
+To assess whether the salary of a shareholder-managing director is appropriate, entrepreneurs should take a close look at the individual items of the total remuneration of their CEO.
+This is done because the salary of the CEO and its appropriateness are verified at the latest during the Betriebsprüfung (tax audit).
 The following items should be checked for remuneration:

-Remuneration, one-off payments, bonuses, etc. are regulated in the so-called managing employment contract.
-This should always be recorded in writing so that all important details are immediately available in the event of an unexpected tax audit.
+Remuneration, one-off payments, bonuses, etc., are regulated in the so-called managing employment contract.
+This should always be recorded in writing so that all essential details are immediately available in the event of an unexpected tax audit.
 Entrepreneurs should carefully examine all these remuneration components, include them in their invoices and subject them to a comprehensive industry comparison with other companies.
-This is the only way you can be sure that the CEO’s salary will stand up to an audit.
-As a guide, you can refer to current remuneration studies, for example, the study by BBE Unternehmensberatung, whose figures are recognised by the tax office as a payment standard.
+This is the only way to ensure the CEO’s salary will stand up to an audit.
+As a guide, you can refer to current remuneration studies, such as the study by BBE Unternehmensberatung, whose figures are recognised by the tax office as a payment standard.

-The CEO’s salary is measured not only by the industry, but also by various other factors, such as the annual turnover of the GmbH, the size of the company, and the degree of responsibility of the CEO (sole or co-director, chairman).
+The CEO’s salary is measured not only by the industry but also by various other factors, such as the GmbH’s annual turnover, the company’s size, and the CEO’s degree of responsibility (sole or co-director, chairman).

-How to make the salary of a CEO at a GmbH secure
+How to secure the salary of a CEO

 Which regulations do the auditors look at closely?
 How can you ensure that your CEO’s salary doesn’t become a target of the tax authorities?
 Check the following points to see whether your GmbH management contract adequately regulates the remuneration: